General meaning

 ⌄

-Certain places concentrate a mix of reassuring stability and permanent tension.
+Certain places embody a mix of reassuring stability and ongoing tension.

-One might think of a workplace where employees stay for a long time, but where the atmosphere is electric, a factory or workshop with very routine operations, or a home where habits are firmly established, but where outbursts are frequent.
-These are spaces where one knows what to expect, to the point of sometimes feeling worn out, while struggling to imagine an elsewhere.
+One might think of a workplace where employees remain for a long time, but where the atmosphere is charged, a factory or workshop with very routine operations, or a home where habits are firmly established, but where outbursts are frequent.
+These are spaces where one knows what to expect, to the point of sometimes feeling worn out, while struggling to envision an alternative.

 Personality